aurixinino/aurixocd/MCD_DEMO_BASIC_0/README.md

 <h3> What to do</h3>

 Download the sources and compile it by MS Visual Studio 2012 professional or higher.
-Or, just download the ZIP including the "mcd_demo_basic.exe" (in the Release directory)
+Or, just download the ZIP including the "mcd_demo_basic.exe" (in the Release directory).
+You will experience a basic On Chip Debugger DOS application (command line only) for AURIX.